Best of HDI in 2021 - #3

 After several days, weeks, or months of effort, the problem velocity profile will look very different.
 Ideally the velocity of the top problems will have been reduced dramatically, replaced by problems that have risen to the top of the list yet have a lower velocity than the problems they replaced.
 By systematically focusing on the highest velocity problems, the average problem velocity will be reduced, and the average number of incidents per problem will also decrease.

 The ultimate measure of success for problem management is when the tickets per user per month decreases consistently every month.
 This is a good outcome for both users and IT support.
 It means that the workload, and hence the cost of support, is lower, and users are more productive because they have fewer incidents.
-The illustration below shows what success in problem management looks like.

 For more background on tickets per user per month please refer to this Metric of the Month.
 And for more background on tickets prevented please refer to this Metric of the Month.